 The interim update letter uses the triennial valuation as a base and certain assumptions were updated with available latest information.

-The Triennial Valuation is inherently subjective and is affected by use of assumptions such as:
+The update letter is inherently subjective and is affected by use of assumptions such as:

-- Discount rates;
+- Future CPI inflation;

-- · Future pension increases; and
+- Discount Rates; and

 - Pensioner mortality.